 After moving away from Los Angeles almost a decade ago, Erin created The Lone Arranger – an affordable interior design company perfect for the post recession doldrums.
 This led to larger scale residential and commercial interior design work, as well as designing custom furniture pieces and products.

-Erin also works as a freelance Creative Director, specializing in producing visual content for various lifestyle brands.
+Erin currently works as a freelance Creative Director, specializing in producing, writing and directing digital content for shelter and lifestyle brands.

 MEDIA + PRESS